-We acquired our New Jersey, California, Texas and Pennsylvania compounding pharmacies in April 2014, January 2015, August 2015 and October 2015, respectively.
-In February 2015, we leased space in New Jersey and began construction of a new outsourcing facility to replace our current facility, which we expect to be completed near the end of the third quarter of 2016.
-In October 2015, we began construction on our Texas compounding pharmacy with plans to register it with the FDA as a Section 503B outsourcing facility, which we registered in April 2016.
-We will consider acquiring new pharmacies or outsourcing facilities to add to our existing infrastructure, as opportunities arise.
+We acquired our New Jersey, California, and Pennsylvania compounding pharmacies in April 2014, January 2015, and October 2015, respectively.
+In February 2015, we leased space in New Jersey and began construction of a new outsourcing facility to replace our current facility, which was completed near the end of the third quarter of 2016.
 We plan to expand our pharmacy operations and personnel and developing our facilities into a unified compounding pharmacy network.
 We have begun developing "ImprimisRx" as a uniform brand for our compounding facilities and plan to bring our compounding facilities under this name.
 We have limited experience acquiring, building or operating compounding pharmacies or other prescription dispensing facilities or commercializing our formulations through ownership of or licensing arrangements with pharmacies.
 As a result, we may experience difficulties implementing our compounding pharmacy network strategy, including difficulties that arise as a result of our lack of experience, and we may be unsuccessful.
 For instance,